mosn/layotto/docs/en/development/test-quickstart.md

 ## Principle

-Use the tool to execute all shell scripts in a markdown document in order.
+Use the tool to execute all shell scripts in a markdown file sequentially, i.e. all scripts wrapped in:
 ~~~markdown
 ```shell
 ```
 ~~~
-Wrapped up script.

-Note that it will not be executed with.
+Use the tool to execute all shell scripts in a markdown file sequentially, i.e. all scripts wrapped in:
 ~~~markdown
 ```bash
 ```
 ~~~
-Wrapped up script.

 ## step 1.
 Install `mdx`
 see https://github.com/seeflood/mdx#installation